What is TMJ?

 3. What options for TMJ treatment are there?

-Some dentist may work with other therapist and that is a good indication.
-As TMJ issues are complex and multidisciplinary approach is required to treat TMJ pain.
+Some dentists may work with other therapists and that is a good indication.
+As TMJ issues are complex a multidisciplinary approach is required to treat TMJ pain.
+Treatment may also require all or a combination of the above, and a consultation is required to gauge your personal experience.
+Call us for a consultation on 9558 8988.